Aircraft Maintenance Engineering Salary in India & Abroad

 • Licensed AME (All Line Tasks on aircraft, their system/ components): ₹1,00,000+ per month

-The salary increases further with additional type ratings, multi-type approvals and seniority in the organisation.
+The salary increases further with additional type ratings, multi-type approvals, and seniority in the organization.

 Wide-body aircraft such as the Airbus A380, Boeing 747, Boeing 777, and Boeing 787 require top-tier expertise due to their complex systems and high operational responsibility.